caroldacfontana/caroldacfontana.github.io/_posts/2024-01-26-oracle-python-api.md

 ---

 **Requirements:**
-- An Oracle 19c database installed in a VM
+- An Oracle 19c database
-- Install venv on your local machine
+- Install venv
 - Install Python
 - Install Oracle Instant Client
 - To have an account at google GCP (NO PAYMENTS REQUIRED!!)